bluesky-social/atproto-website/content/specs/label.md

 ## Signatures

-Labels are signed using public-key cryptography, similar to repository commit objects.
+Labels are signed using public-key [Cryptography](/specs/cryptography), similar to repository commit objects.
 Signatures should be validated when labels are transferred between services.
 It is assumed that most end-clients will not validate signatures themselves, and signatures may be removed from API responses sent to clients for network efficiency.
 Clients and other parties should have a mechanism to verify signatures, by querying individual signatures from labeling authorities, and receiving back the full label, including signature.

 The process to sign or verify a signature is to construct a complete version of the label, using only the specified schema fields, and not including the `sig` field.
 This means including the `ver` field, but not any `$type` field or other un-specified fields which may have been included in a Lexicon representation of the label.
 This data object is then encoded in CBOR, following the deterministic IPLD/DAG-CBOR normalization rules.
 The CBOR bytes are hashed with SHA-256, and then the direct hash bytes (not a hex-encoded string) are signed (or verified) using the appropriate cryptographic key.
-The signature bytes are stored in the `sig` field as bytes (see Data Mode for details representing bytes).
+The signature bytes are stored in the `sig` field as bytes (see [Data Model](/specs/data-model) for details representing bytes).

 The key used for signing labels is found in the DID document for the issuing identity, and has fragment identifier `#atproto_label`.
 This key *may* have the same value as the `#atproto` signing key used for repository signatures.
 At this time, if an `#atproto_label` key is not found, implementation *should not* attempt to use other keys present in the DID document to verify the signature, they should simply consider the signature invalid and ignore the label.